kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Assessing the chart's performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are 2 ways to :index:`assess performance of any control chart <single: control chart assessment>`, in particular here we discuss the Shewhart chart:
+There are 2 ways to :index:`assess performance of any monitoring <single: monitoring chart assessment>`, in particular here we discuss the Shewhart chart:

 .. rubric:: 1.
 Error probability.